 What is the COUPNCD Function?

-The COUPNCD Function is a Financial function.
-It helps calculates the number that is the next coupon date after settlement.
+The COUPNCD Function is an Excel financial function.
+It calculates the number that is the next coupon date after settlement.
 After purchasing a bond, we can calculate the date when the first coupon payment is due using COUPNCD.

 =COUPNCD(settlement, maturity, frequency, [basis])